When in need of a dollop of luxury without the #pricetag,

 America is still (one of) the greatest

-Whether it is The Golden Gate Bridge, Mickey Mouse, or the White House you want to visit, the U.S. has seen some incredible price drops across the country in notoriously expensive cities, making them more accessible for everyone.
+Whether it is Hollywood, Mickey Mouse, or the White House you want to visit, the USA has seen some incredible price drops across the country in notoriously expensive cities, making them more accessible for everyone.

 Top destinations where prices paid for stays in 4 and 5-star properties dropped, include:

-- San Diego: Average price decrease of 18% for travelers from France and Brazil4.
+- Los Angeles: Average price decrease of 9 per cent for travellers from Canada.

-- Washington DC: Average price decrease of 18% for travelers from Brazil and Canada4, while U.S. travelers saw a 5% decrease.
+- Washington DC: Average price decrease of 12 per cent for travellers from Canada.

-For further information, imagery or interview requests, please contact Alex Lee at Alex.email@example.com.
+For further information, imagery or interview requests, please contact:

 *This press release utilizes data from the latest Hotel Price Index (HPI), which shows what people actually paid per room, per night based on double occupancy, including taxes & fees in 2017 as compared to 2016.

 Full HPI data is available at hpi.hotels.com for 13 major nationalities and is presented in local currency; data for additional countries’ travellers is available by contacting the Hotels.com press office.